-Example: Portals for trading game goods exist
+Example: Portals for trading game goods exist (numbers 2013) (playerauctions.com)

-(playerauctions.com)

-- More than 1 B USD accumulated player-to-player commercial value - On average 25,000 daily transactions (ca. 20 pro Minute) - More than 700 Massively Multi-Player Online Games are supported - More than 30 MM completed transactions example: AFK Bots (autonomous programs to control the game for completing lowly jobs (gathering, ...) in player absence
+- More than 1 B USD accumulated player-to-player commercial value - On average 25,000 daily transactions (ca. 20 pro Minute) - More than 700 Massively Multi-Player Online Games are supported - More than 30 MM completed transactions example: AFK Bots (autonomous programs to control the game for completing task that do not require much skill (gathering, ... ) in player absence